tilmanschweitzer/100-days-of-code/README.md

 Extract core classes into separate maven module to create a stricter barrier between the parser, and the commandline interface.

+## Day 19

+Move print function to commandline app to separate interface.

 ## Idea Backlog